chobolife/study_english/chuck/Season_1/01 - Chuck Versus the Intersect.md

 - We got a sigalert on the I-605, San Gabriel River Freeway, Ut South Bound.
 - A fender bender on the I-5, Santa Ana freeway, north bound, from 91 freeway to the I-...
 ***
-- So this morning I'm playing xbox.
+- So this morning I'm playing Xbox.
 - And I'm like, dude, just let me get the sn\*per r\*fle, I'll take care of it, the guy won't give me the sn\*per r\*fle.
 - I made him eat a frag grenade.
 - Morgan, Morgan, Morgan, Morgan.